AveJaPl/DialogPro/README.md

 ___
-Thank you for choosing AIDialogPro for your project.
+Thank you for choosing DialogPro for your project.
 I hope you enjoy using it as much as I enjoyed creating it.
 If you have any questions or concerns, please don't hesitate to contact me.
 I look forward to hearing from you!